 Choosing a dress is no simple task.
-There are so many options to choose from, it's hard to even know where to get started.
-Learning about the different types of dresses available can help you choose the perfect style for your body type and for any occasion.
+There are so many options to choose from, and it's hard to even know where to get started.
+And without knowing the different classifications, it can be challenging to even begin your search, especially if you’re doing it online.

 Maxi dresses have become a wardrobe essential for every fashionable woman.
-They're known for their long length—maxi dresses are floor or ankle length dresses that are usually made from breathable fabric such as cotton.
+They're known for their long length—maxi dresses are floor or ankle-length dresses that are usually made from a breathable fabric such as cotton.
 Maxi dresses have gained popularity because they are free-flowing and comfortable.
 These dresses come in many different styles that can accentuate any body type.
 While maxi dresses can be worn for any occasion, they are considered a staple for warm summer days and tropical vacations.

-Fit and flare dresses are a classic style that complement most body types.
+Fit and flare dresses are a classic style that complements most body types.
 Fit and flare dresses are fitted through the bodice and waist and flare out just below the hip.
 They're the ideal dress for accentuating curves while still remaining comfortable.

 A-line dresses are very similar to flare dresses.
 They both are snug at the top and flare out at the bottom, but A-line dresses flare out at the upper hip instead of the lower hip.
 These dresses tend to have a more dramatic circular shape at the hemline.
 A-line dresses are ideal for women who want to create the illusion of curves.

 A straight dress is exactly what it sounds like—a dress that falls straight down over your body.
 Straight dresses have a rectangular shape.
-These dresses don't hug any curves, so they are slimming and professional – a great option for a wear to work dress.
+These dresses don't hug any curves, so they are slimming and professional – a great option for a work dress.
 There are many options when it comes to straight dresses as they come in a variety of silhouettes and lengths.